 Figure 7: Example genome graphs: Each segment (node) holds some number of bases.
 A join (edge) can connect, at each of its ends, to a base on either the left (5’, blue) or the right (3’, yellow) side of the base.
 When reading through a thread to form a DNA sequence, you leave each base on the opposite side from which you entered, and reverse complement it if you enter on the 3’ side and leave on the 5’ side.
 The graph at the top is an example graph, showing the capabilities of the system.
 One thread that this graph spells out (reading from the left side of the leftmost sequence to the right side of the rightmost sequence, along the nodes drawn in the middle) is the sequence “GATTACACATTAG”.
 Straying from this path, there are three variants available: a substitution of “G” for “T”, a deletion of a “C”, and an inversion of “ATTA”.
 If all of these detours are taken, the sequence produced is “GAGTAACTAATG”.
 All 8 possible threads from the leading G to the trailing G are allowed.
 The graph at the bottom is the beginning of the genome graph for BRCA2 derived from the 1000-genomes phase three data, with long sequences elided.
 Only the first few nodes of the graph are shown.
 (Adapted from Novak et al, A Community Evaluation of Reference Genome Graphs, submitted)

 The human and mouse reference assemblies are no longer linear.
 Instead, they contain additional alternate sequences that provide new genomic sequence to either expand the haplotype represented in the reference genome (‘novel’ patches) or to provide improvements to known errors on the primary assembly without changing the stable coordinate system (‘fix’ patches).
-These alternate sequences therefore provide new paths through the genome in the same way that is planned for graph genomes in the future that incorporate more common variation.
+These alternate sequences, therefore, provide new paths through the genome in the same way that is planned for graph genomes in the future that incorporate more common variation.
 Dealing with patches and alternative loci in a sustainable and scientifically valid manner is therefore important as a preparation for graph genomes.

 Human polymorphism is less extreme than that present between mouse strains, but complicated by the relatively higher rates of heterozygosity (most of the considered mouse strains considered are inbred, and therefore individual genomes are essentially haploid).
-To pilot an approach to population based genome annotation we will use our recent experience in developing population reference genome graphs (Fig Y).
+To pilot an approach to population based genome annotation we will use our recent experience in developing population reference genome graphs (Fig 7).
 In brief, there is increasing recognition that a single, monoploid reference genome is a poor universal reference structure for human genetics, because it cannot include a significant fraction of human variation.
 Adding this missing variation results in a structure that can be described as a mathematical graph: a genome graph.
 Multiple groups are now collaborating to construct to complete reference genome graphs, annotated with rich haplotype information (see letter of support from Gil McVean).
 We propose to pilot mapping transcript structures into genome graphs.
 A genome graph data structure is a naturally compact way to associate genetic variations with specific isoforms, each isoform approximately corresponding to a specific walk within the graph.
 Devising algorithms and a nomenclature to relate isoforms to these named variations is one way we might achieve a path to consistent population level annotation, which could avoid an unmanageable explosion in the annotation task that would result from instead attempting to independently annotate many individual human genomes.

 Pilot Project 2: Connecting regulatory regions to regulated genes